sztoor/model_serving/README.md

 Now we have 3 workers running in the system.

-- Now scale down the cluster.
+- Scale down the cluster.

 ```console
 docker-compose up --scale worker_1=1 -d